Shoshana Bean: Theater

 In 2006, Bean reprised the role of Elphaba in the first national tour of Wicked.
 Her limited engagement ended on December 31.
 In 2009, Bean joined the new production of Peepshow in Las Vegas in the role of Peep Diva alongside Holly Madison.
 She replaced Spice Girls singer Mel B. In 2011, Bean wrote and starred in the musical Dear John Mayer, with music and lyrics by Bean and book by fellow CCM graduate Eydie Faye.

 In 2015, Bean portrayed the role of CeeCee Bloom in the musical adaptation of the book and movie Beaches at the Drury Lane Theater in Chicago.
 In June 2016, Bean played Fanny Brice in North Shore Music Theatre's production of Funny Girl.
 In 2018, Bean performed in the New York City Center Encores!
 Off-Center production of Songs for a New World.
 On March 18, 2019, Bean returned to Broadway in the role of Jenna Hunterson in the production of Waitress for a limited engagement through May 2019.
 On May 13, 2019, it was announced that Bean's run was extended through July 21, 2019.

 Starting in March 2022, she returned to Broadway in Mr. Saturday Night at the Nederlander Theatre starring Billy Crystal.
 For her performance, she received nominations for the Distinguished Performer Award at the Drama League Awards, Outstanding Featured Actress in a Musical at the 71st Outer Critics Circle Awards, and the Tony Award for Best Featured Actress in a Musical at the 75th Tony Awards.
 At the 65th Annual Grammy Awards Bean was nominated for Best Musical Theater Album as a cast singer.

 Between October 2023 to January 2024 Bean starred as Jersey in Alicia Keys' Off-Broadway jukebox musical Hell's Kitchen at The Public Theater.
 She was confirmed for the Broadway production at the Shubert Theatre, which opened on April 20, 2024.
 For her performance on and Off-Broadway, she received nominations from the Tony Awards (with her second nomination for Best Featured Actress in a Musical at the 77th Tony Awards), Drama Desk Awards, Drama League Awards, and Lucille Lortel Awards.

+In December 2025, it was announced that Bean would star as Lucy Emerson in a musical adaptation of The Lost Boys, replacing Caissie Levy after she left the production due to her commitment to the Broadway revival of Ragtime and wanting to spend more time with her family.
+The show would begin previews in March 2026 at the Palace Theatre, with opening night on April 26.
+Bean received another nomination for the Tony Award for Best Featured Actress in a Musical for her performance, for which she garnered her first win.